jakevdp/nfft/README.md

 In both cases, the wavenumbers *k* are on a regular grid from -N/2 to N/2, while the data values *x_j* are irregularly spaced between -1/2 and 1/2.

+The direct and fast version of these algorithms are implemented in the following
+functions:

+- ``nfft.ndft``: nonuniform Fourier transform
+- ``nfft.nfft``: nonuniform Fourier transform
+- ``nfft.ndft_adjoint``: adjoint direct Fourier transform
+- ``nfft.nfft_adjoint``: adjoint fast Fourier transform

+## Comparison to pynfft

+Another option for computing the NFFT in Python is to use the [pynfft](https://github.com/ghisvail/pyNFFT/) package, which provides a Python wrapper to the C library referenced in the above paper.

+The advantage of ``pynfft`` is that it provides a more complete set of routines, including multi-dimensional NFFTs and various computing strategies.

+The disadvantage is that ``pynfft`` is GPL-licensed (and thus can't be used in much of the more permissively licensed Python scientific world), and has a much more complicated set of dependencies.

+Performance-wise, ``nfft`` and ``pynfft`` are comparable, with this pure-Python package being up to a factor of 2 faster in most cases of interest (see [Benchmarks.ipynb](notebooks/Benchmarks.ipynb) for some simple benchmarks).

+If you're curious how this is implemented, see the [Implementation Walkthrough](notebooks/ImplementationWalkthrough.ipynb) notebook.

 ## Installation

 The ``nfft`` package can be installded directly from the Python Package Index: